ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 Undirected Paths
 ~~~~~~~~~~~~~~~~

-Undirected paths are those in which variables are connected through arrows that do not all flow from head to tail.
+Undirected paths are those in which variables are connected through arrows that do not all flow in the same direction.
 The two cases of undirected paths covered here include backdoor paths and colliders.

 **In the case that there is an undirected path (and no directed path) bewteen two variables, those variables will NOT be causally related, although they may be associated in some way.**

 Backdoor Paths
 ^^^^^^^^^^^^^^

 Backdoor paths are those in which two variables are connected via a common cause.
-In other words, two variables that are linked via a variable that has two arrows flowing *away* from it.
+The simplest example of this is when two variables that are linked via a variable that has two arrows flowing *away* from it.
 See below for an example in which variables Y and Z are connected via a backdoor path through variable X.

 .. image:: backdoor_path_dag.svg